kyma-incubator/ord-service/README.md

 deploy a both a Director installation and ORD Service, register some applications with Packages and APIs in Compass and then discover those resources through the ORD Service.

+In order to call the APIs of the service, send the following headers:

+`Tenant: <tenant-id>`

 ## Development

 The ORD Service implementation is located in this repo (`kyma-incubator/ord-service`).
 The helm installation charts